AirSatyam07/NETFLIX_DASHBOARD/README.md

 The repository contains the following files:

-- `data/netflix_data.csv`: The dataset used for the analysis.
+- `Data/netflix_titles.csv`: The dataset used for the analysis.
 It includes information about the title, director, cast, country, date added, release year, rating, duration, and genres of the Netflix shows and movies.

-- `images/`: A folder containing screenshots of Tableau dashboards and visualizations created during the analysis.
+- `Images/`: A folder containing screenshots of Tableau dashboards and visualizations created during the analysis.

+- `Ppt/`: A folder containing ppt of all my workbook

-- `Netflix_Analysis.twbx`: The Tableau workbook file that includes the visualizations and dashboards showcasing the insights gained from the Netflix dataset.
+- `MY_FIRST_DASHBOARD.twbx`,`MY_FIRST_DASHBOARD_v2022.4.twbx`: The Tableau workbook file that includes the visualizations and dashboards showcasing the insights gained from the Netflix dataset.

 ## Installation